qmonnet/dataplane/tracectl/README.md

 * However, we currently (mis)use a single hard-coded EnvFilter, without exploiting its flexibility: pretty much all logs are either disabled or governed by a single log-level set at compile time.

 Ideally, we would be able to change traces' log levels (or even enable/disable them) selectively for the distinct subsystems, at runtime.
-Run-time adjustment of the maximum log-level can be achieved by the EnvFilter object and its reloading capabilities.
+Run-time adjustment of the log-level can be achieved by the EnvFilter object and its reloading capabilities.
 The EnvFilter allows adjusting log-levels for each *target*.
 Targets exist for *events* and *spans*.
 Think of targets as scopes where traces belong or are sent to: when some trace like `info!("Hey")` is added to the code, a target is implicitly created and automatically named, by default, based on the path of the module/submodule where the log resides in the source code (this is done using the `module_path!()` built-in).
 Knowing target identifiers is needed to adjust their log-level.
-This can be problematic in the dataplane implementation since the code is spread in distinct crates: we'd like to control the verbosity of targets defined across all crates in a **centralized** fashion; however, keeping some "target database" may not be easy because, if we use the implicit path-based identifiers, the targets in such a database may accidentally get out-of-sync if crates get internally re-organized.
-For instance, a trace emitted within some `sStateful` submodule within the `nat` crate may use an automatic target of `nat::stateful`.
+This can be problematic in the dataplane implementation since the code is spread across distinct crates: we'd like to control the verbosity of targets across all crates in a **centralized** fashion; however, keeping some "target database" may not be easy because, if we use the implicit path-based identifiers, the targets in such a database may accidentally get out-of-sync if crates get internally re-organized.
+For instance, a trace emitted within some `sStateful` submodule within the `nat` crate may use an implicit target of `nat::stateful`.
 If the nat crate happened to be re-organized or some of the modules renamed, the target ids may become, say,  `cgnat::modes::stateful`.
 This would require the database of targets to be updated and replace `nat::stateful` by `cgnat::modes::stateful`.
-Some way to get stable identifiers for automatic targets is needed.
+Some way to get stable identifiers for implicitly-named targets is needed.

 One option would be to explicitly set the target names in all the member crates.
 That would solve the issue of the database becoming out-of-sync on crate reorganization.
 However, that would not solve the problem of populating the target database in the first place: any time a crate defined a new target, we'd still need to update the database to add it.
 This may be solved by letting the participating crates register their targets in the database.
 However, such as solution is inconvenient if done at run-time: how would crates declare their targets?
 Would there need to be an initialization routine per crate?
 Who would call that?